WEBTOON SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Plaintiff Deadline In Class Action Lawsuit Against ...

 Date

-NEW ORLEANS, Sept.
-20, 2024 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until November 4, 2024 to file lead plaintiff applications in a securities class action lawsuit against WEBTOON Entertainment Inc. ("Webtoon" or the "Company") (NasdaqGS: WBTN), if they purchased the Company's shares pursuant and/or traceable to the Company's registration statement issued in connection with its June 2024 initial public offering ("IPO").
+(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Sept.
+25, 2024 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until November 4, 2024 to file lead plaintiff applications in a securities class action lawsuit against WEBTOON Entertainment Inc. (“Webtoon” or the“Company”) (NasdaqGS: WBTN), if they purchased the Company's shares pursuant and/or traceable to the Company's registration statement issued in connection with its June 2024 initial public offering (“IPO”).
 This action is pending in the United States District Court for the Central District of California.

 Get Help